 Site Architecture, Crawlability & Indexing

-A crawlable, well-structured site is the foundation that lets content rank — so fix architecture before chasing keywords.
+A well-structured, crawlable site is essential for content to rank.
+Therefore, fix the site’s architecture before focusing on keywords.
 Start by ensuring search engines can discover and prioritize the pages that matter, then remove or de-prioritize low-value paths that waste crawl budget.
 Practical work splits into three parallel tracks: surface-level access (sitemaps + robots), URL hygiene (consistent, descriptive patterns), and in-page directives (redirects + canonicals) to avoid duplicate-content traps.

 Prerequisites